aoto-hmmmm/hello-world/README.md

 # hello-world
-This is my study repository.XD
+This is my first study repository.XD